 CPF’s unprecedented accuracy traceable to international standards and its high spatial and spectral resolution also ideally position CPF to serve as an on-orbit calibration reference to other RS instruments.
 This is essential because most reflected solar instruments experience on-orbit degradation with extended exposure to the extreme space environment.
 Alternatively, CPF has been designed to be resilient to such on-orbit degradation with frequent on-orbit calibration measurements.

 A major element of the CPF payload is a Reflected Solar (RS) spectrometer called HySICS (HyperSpectral Imager for Climate Science), and developed by the Laboratory for Atmospheric and Space Physics (LASP).
-The CPF payload will be hosted on the International Space Station (ISS) in the early 2020s and is planned to take measurements for one year.
+The CPF payload will be hosted on the International Space Station (ISS) and is planned to take measurements for one year.
 An additional year is included in the project for data analysis.

 Artist’s rendition of the location where CPF will be hosted and mounted.
 The rendered orientation of HySICS shows it in its nadir-pointing mode.
 (Courtesy NASA & LASP)